As anyone with experience in the role will agree, a product manager’s work can be incredibly demanding.

 Real-time collaboration is facilitated, too, enabling product managers to work alongside different colleagues and departments at any time.
 This functions across iPhone, iPad, PC, or Macs for unbeatable convenience — unifying teams everywhere.

 And while you might think Apple products are a must to use Keynote, Keynote documents can actually be saved as PowerPoint files, too.
-And it’s reversible: PowerPoint files can be imported and edited in Keynote directly, with most popular features from PowerPoint supported.
+And it’s reversible: PowerPoint files can be imported and edited in Keynote directly, with the most popular features from PowerPoint supported.

 This cross-platform functionality expands the number of people able to take advantage of Keynote, so product managers can collaborate and present work to colleagues/stakeholders across countless devices.

-Entertainment value is hard to come by in presentations, but any little touches you add make a real difference, and can keep audiences engaged.
+Entertainment value is hard to come by in presentations, but any little touches you add make a real difference and can keep audiences engaged.
 Keynote allows you to add animations and transitions easily, with more than 30 options available.